tmichaud/resume/README.md

 Creating DevOps solutions for the development teams including Continuous Integration, Continuous Deployment and Continuous Delivery.<br/>
 Notable Points:
 <ul>
-<li>Migrated all git repositories from locally hosted Gerrit to GitHub via Python and Bash scripts
+<li>Migrated all Git repositories from locally hosted Gerrit to GitHub via Python and Bash scripts
 <li>Managed, standardized and maintained the build scritps for 75+ GitHub repositories
-<li>Developing both Nightly and Continuous Integration scripts with GitHub protected branches with status checks.
+<li>Developed both Nightly and Continuous Integration scripts with GitHub protected branches with status checks.
 This includes working with both development and management in standardizing our software control processes.
 <li>Developed a release script that processed 75+ repos: automatically detecting, cutting, building, testing and deploying to QA.
 Development stack: Python, Bash, SSH and Jenkins
 <li>Installed and configured a MySQL database on a RAM drive.
 This reduced automated testing speed by a factor of 600%.
 <li>Migrated production jobs from individual configuration files to a centralized configuration database to simplify configuration.